The Human Venture Library

-These book lists are from the Human Venture Institute library and are a small representation of the breadth and depth of cultural resources that the Human Venture community is drawing on.
+These book lists, from the Human Venture Institute library, are a small representation of the breadth and depth of cultural resources that the Human Venture community is drawing on.
 The book lists are meant to support a self-guided exploration into Human Learning Ecology.
 This path is available to anyone, as long as you are willing to search through history and current events.
 Through thoughtful, caring and determined discipline one can discover patterns of progress and resistance in human and social development.

 - Progress Traps - Our Predicament